AckerlyXu/heima/articles/azure-resource-manager/resource-group-authenticate-service-principal.md

 * Specify the ResourceGroup parameter only when you want to limit the scope of the role assignment to a resource group.
 * For single-tenant applications, the home page and identifier URIs are not validated.
 * In this example, you add the service principal to the Contributor role.
 For other roles, see [RBAC: Built-in roles](../active-directory/role-based-access-built-in-roles.md).
-* The script sleeps for 15 seconds to allow some time for the new service principal to propagate throughout Active Directory.
+* The script sleeps for 15 seconds to allow some time for the new service principal to propagate throughout Azure Active Directory.
 If your script does not wait long enough, you see an error stating: "PrincipalNotFound: Principal {id} does not exist in the directory."
 * If you need to grant the service principal access to more subscriptions or resource groups, run the `New-AzureRMRoleAssignment` cmdlet again with different scopes.

 ### Provide credentials through PowerShell
 Now, you need to log in as the application to perform operations.
 For the user name, use the `ApplicationId` that you created for the application.
 For the password, use the one you specified when creating the account.